Should I use a web framework? Or should I build my own?

 Valerio Barbera

-I want to talk about the consequences you go to reinventing the wheel within your own business by building things that other developers have created before you, often much better and more reliable.
+I want to talk about the consequences you go to reinventing the wheel within your own SaaS business by building things that other developers have created before you, often much better and more reliable.

 Inspector was launched in the late 2019 as a new way for developers to monitor their business-critical applications saving a huge amount of time to identify issues and deliver improvements.